rayyamhk/Matrix.js/README.md

 @param { Integer } index - Any valid row index
 @return { Matrix } - Returns row of A
 ```
-Get the row of a matrix with valid index.
 ```
 const A = new Matrix([
   [1, 2, 3],